smartcity-hackathon/team_kielce_40/README.md

 # SafeCK
-Web application ensuring security for the city of Kielce - Hackathon Idea Kielce June 2018
+Web application for the city of Kielce - Hackathon Idea Kielce June 2018

-Naszym celem jest podniesienie poziomu bezpieczeństwa w mieście Kielce przez wprowadzenie główynch funkcji aplikacji:

-* Powiadomienia na mieszkańców o zbliżającym się niebezpieczeństwie lub ważnym wydarzeniu
-* Mapa z dostępnymi aptekami z informacją o dyżurach
-* Mapa szpitali i możliwej pomocy

 ## Technologies